 As a Hub city for the Inland Northwest there are many more facilities available than the population size might suggest.
 2012 population estimate is over 475,000 for the county of Spokane and 210,103 for the city of Spokane.

 The Spokane economy is heavily trade and service oriented.
-The four top employers (source: Journal of Business 2010 Book of Lists) are State of Washington, Fairchild Air Force Base, Sacred Heart Medical Center & Childrens Hospital, and Spokane Public Schools.
+The four largest employers in Spokane county (source: Journal of Business 2018 Book of Lists) are Fairchild Air Force Base, Providence Health Care, State of Washington, and Spokane Public Schools.

 There is no Washington State personal income tax.
 Sales/usage tax for Spokane is 8.7% with 6.5% remitted to the state of Washington and 0.6% is a public transit tax.